A personal note from Georgena

 Through extensive study, I discovered that grief lives within us.

 If you had a flat tire, would you fix it with your bare hands?
 Of course not.
 You would go get the necessary tools and support of another when required.
 As a Certified Rubenfeld Synergist®.
-I began to teach mothers like myself, the tools of Conscious Grieving and Intentional Mourning.
+I began to teach mothers like myself, the tool of Mindful Grieving.
 I cradled and supported them as they became aware of the aches, pain, tension and foggy, missing places in their bodies.
 Each was a facet of their unique grief.
 By learning to listen mindfully to themselves by leaning into their grief, they were empowered to mourn intentionally.
 Releasing intense emotion from their body, they moved from their fearful mind down to their loving heart.
 They no longer had to think their way out of grief.
-By learning to listen to the language of their body it became the bridge to release the anguished thoughts and emotions of grief.
+By learning to listen to the language of their body, it became the bridge to release the anguished thoughts and emotions of grief.

 My current clients are people crushed by death and divorce, drowning in the shame of being jobless, unsure if their cancer is really in remission, opening to the possibility of a loving relationship and simply wanting to move forward in their business with clarity, confidence and ease.
 Discover what is keeping you stuck and the powerful guidance within you to move beyond your loss.